 Just because someone is your best friend, that doesn’t mean you will enjoy living together.
 It’s important to think first about whether you’re ready for a shared living arrangement and what’s needed to sustain domestic harmony.
 So before you co-sign on the lease agreement, you need to consider if share house living is right for you.

 Here are the pros and cons of share house life:

 1. PRO: Save a bunch of money on rent

 The immediate benefit of share house life is saving money.
-Spaces with more bedrooms normally have more communal living space, while splitting the rent between multiple people.
+Houses with more bedrooms typically have more communal living space, while splitting the rent between multiple people.
 That means you often get more living space while paying less rent or subside your mortgage by having housemates.

 2. PRO: Save money on energy bills

 Splitting the cost of your living space also means splitting the cost of bills to maintain the space.
-You’ll normally split your electricity, gas, and water bill between your housemates.
+This means dividing up your electricity, gas, and water bills between your housemates.
 Just make sure that you don’t live with someone who leaves the heating all day.